StephanMoeller/zigmkay/README.md

 1. Download zig version 14.1
 2. Clone this repo
 3. Define you own files (todo: write in details what needs to be done)
-4. Compile using ./build.zig and run any tests if you want using ./run_tests.sh
+4. Compile using ./build.zig and deploy using ./

 # TODO
 ## Scanning
 - Sort array by either row or cols depending on the direction of the current and keep track of the key position indexes

 ## Processor
+- (done) tap-only keys
+- (done) hold-only keys
-- Transparent key support
+- (done) Transparent key support
-- None key support
+- (done) None key support
+- Combos - should support tap/hold just like single keys, as it is implemented in zmk.
+Should also be defined by matrix key indexes+layers just like in zmk, instead of by keycodes like qmk does.
 - Tap and hold on the same key (remember features: tapping term, retrotapping, permissive hold)
 - One shot mods (should these be ignored if the next key tapped has its own tapping-modifier(s) applied to it?)
 - "Tap+hold for layer switch" on same keys
 - "Tap+hold for modifiers switch" on same keys
-- Combos

 - Tri-layer functionality for two layers => 3rd layer
 - Tri-layer functionality for a shift key and a layer key => maybe this should not be a layer A + layer B = layer C but instead dual-hold => layer C/or mod changing
 - Ensure special-tab case is covered
 - Find a way to do tri-layer support, eg no matter in what order, holding ie both thumbs should always give you a third layer.
 This is possible in default land in zmk, but in qmk it must be done manually.
 - Autofire: allow fast reacting autofire on certain keys, eg arrow keys

 ## Hardware
 - Support trrs connections

 # Highligthed features
 - Written in zig.